Love it? Share it!

 Why Honeycrisp Apples?

-Start With My All-Butter Pie Crust
+The Flakiest All-Butter Pie Crust

-Using cold butter is key here—it creates those gorgeous, flaky layers when baked.
-The process is simple: mix the flour, salt, and cold butter until you see pea-sized chunks, then add cold water to bring it together.
-The result? is a dough that rolls out smoothly and bakes to perfection.
+The secret starts with cold butter.
+As it melts in the oven, it creates steam pockets that form those delicate, crisp layers.
+The method is simple: mix flour, salt, and cold butter until you see pea-sized chunks, then add just enough cold water to bring the dough together.
+The result is a dough that rolls out smoothly and bakes into the perfect base for your Honeycrisp apple pie.

 A ball of raw dough sprinkled with flour rests on a lightly floured marble surface.